alelievr/Modern-Rendering-Introduction/Rasterization.md

 To form these primitives, the assembler reads the index buffer linking vertices together.
 It's possible to specify how the GPU should read this index buffer to form the triangle by specifying the type of [topologies](https://learn.microsoft.com/en-us/windows/win32/direct3d11/d3d10-graphics-programming-guide-primitive-topologies), that way you can form triangle strips or fans.

 ## Viewport Clipping & Scissors Test

+The viewport represent the rectangular area where your triangles are rendered, anything outside this area will get culled.
+Usually the viewport matches the size of the output texture so that every part of the triangles that are outside of the camera gets clipped.

+Scissors testing is setup by specifying a list of 2D rectangles relative to the viewport area where the pixels in these area will get culled.

 ## Face Culling